Appleabc123/GCSENet/code/4.Test/README.md

 ## Input
 The input files conclude:

-	disease-miRNA and label for test
+	disease-miRNAs and labels for test

 ## Output